jetbrains-academy/CppBasics/StandardLibraryEssentials/Templates/TemplateBasics/task.md

 ```
 and uses it to calculate the sum of two integers.

 The same process applies to class templates.
-The key point is that a separate function or class is generated for each type with which a template is used.
-This is why templates are a compile-time feature.
+The key point is that a separate function or class is generated for each type with which a template is used, which is why templates are a compile-time feature.

-Sometimes, you may face template declaration using the `class` keyword instead of `typename`.
-Both keywords are interchangeable in template declarations, and in most of the cases you can use any of them.
-However, there are a few exceptions, for more information, refer to [this article](https://mariusbancila.ro/blog/2021/03/15/typename-or-class/).
+Sometimes, you may face a template declaration using the `class` keyword instead of `typename`.
+Both keywords are interchangeable in template declarations, and in most cases, you can use either.
+However, there are a few exceptions.
+For more information, refer to [this article](https://mariusbancila.ro/blog/2021/03/15/typename-or-class/).

 In this task, you need to implement an analog of the [`std::pair`](https://en.cppreference.com/w/cpp/utility/pair) class.
-In essence, it should be a class with two template parameters, `T1` and `T2`, and two fields of these types, for storing two values together.
+In essence, it should be a class with two template parameters, `T1` and `T2`, and two fields of these types, to store two values simultaneously.
-Usually, when you implement templates in C++, you need to write the implementation in the header file.
-Go to the `/include/DataPair.hpp` file and implement the `DataPair` class template there.
+Usually, when implementing templates in C++, you need to include the implementation in the header file.
+Go to the `/include/DataPair.hpp` file and create the `DataPair` class template there.
 The class should have the following methods:
-- A constructor without arguments that initializes the fields with default values (we assume that the types `T1` and `T2` have a default constructor).
+- A no-argument constructor that initializes the fields with default values (assuming the types `T1` and `T2` have their own default constructor).
-- A constructor that initializes the fields with the passed values.
+- A constructor that initializes the fields with the given argument values.
 - `getFirst` and `getSecond` methods that return the values of the corresponding fields.
 - `setFirst` and `setSecond` methods that set the values of the corresponding fields.

-Outside the class, you need to implement function `makePair` that creates an instance of the `DataPair` class with the passed values.
+Outside the class, implement a `makePair` function that creates an instance of the `DataPair` class with the given argument values.